Last updated

 Finally, we need to give Optimism the ability to broadcast updates to the correct channel subscription.
 We will override Optimism's default "OptimismChannel" with a lambda that returns the subscription identifier.
 You might already have other values in your initializer, or it might not yet exist at all:

-If you're using the versatile Devise authentication library, your configuration is identical to the User-Based Authentication above, except for how ActionCable looks up a user:
+If you're using the versatile authentication library, your configuration is identical to the User-Based Authentication above, except for how ActionCable looks up a user: